weiserlab/ambuj/stico.md

 * **Bitrate:** Wireless communication link with bitrate of over 100 kbps (uplink and downlink)
 * **Range:** Communication range of over 100 meters in a line-of-sight environment, but the range is limited to tens of meters in environments with obstructions (non line-of-sight)
 * **Everlasting:** STICORS is designed for low power consumption through hardware and software optimizations, allowing the batteries to last for the entire deployment without replacement.
-In certain cases, STICORS may be able to function without batteries by utilizing ambient energy
+In certain cases, STICORS may be able to function without batteries by utilizing energy harvested from ambient energy sources
 * **Storage:** With support for hundreds of kilobytes of non-volatile memory, STICORS is able to store a vast amount of sensor and other information
 * **Processing:** Ability to support complex computational and algorithmic tasks
 * **Human Computer Interaction (HCI):** Interacting with users through novel low-power HCI mechanisms